Table of content

 Social proof in the hospitality industry is a smart way to build credibility, offer reassurance, and influence bookings by customers.

-Social Proof Marketing in Real-Estate
+Social Proof Advertising in Real-Estate

 Although word-of-mouth advertising helps generate real estate industry leads, social proof can help turn leads into clients.
 Here are some ways to implement social proof in the real estate industry: